dfrappart/dfrappart.github.io/_posts/2024-02-07-What_if_I_want_to_see_Network_logs_in_Azure_part2.markdown

 ![Illustration 16](/assets/fwobs/flowlog10.png)

-Again, similarly to Diagnostic Settings logs, we can get information on the rule generating the log with the parameter `NSGRule_s`, `NSGRuleType_s` adn to some extent `NSGRules_s`.
+Again, similarly to Diagnostic Settings logs, we can get informations on the rule generating the log with the parameter `NSGRule_s`, `NSGRuleType_s` adn to some extent `NSGRules_s`.

 It's also possible to identify if a flow was allowed or denied with the argument `FlowStatus_s`

 ```bash